vorotech/vorote.ch/content/posts/2020-02-28---WSL-2-Kali-Linux-Windows-Terminal-Receipe-Part-1.md

   * Configure virtualenv to manage pip dependencies
   * Sharing SSH keys from Windows
 * Delete Ubuntu-18.04 distro once all settings migrated
-* Configure Windows Terminal with a PowerShell Core and zshell panels representing Windows 10 and Kali Linux
-* Make a nice look and user experience with oh-my-posh and Oh My Zsh theme engines
-* Configure VS Code to open projects with WSL 2
-* Configure Docker to integrate with WSL 2

 ## Install WSL 2